Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Auth-Optimization.md

 Authorization Optimization from Commerce Hub helps businesses maximize their approval rates by preventing and recovering declines for E-commerce transactions.
 By combining adaptive rules based logic, using network account updater and leveraging partnerships with issuing banks ensuring higher approval rates.
 This is achieved by locating updated card numbers and/or expiration dates and retying the transaction with this new data.

 <!-- theme: info -->
 > Authorization Optimization needs to be configured in Merchant Configuration and Boarding.
-Auth Optimization can be configured to recieve updated card data and reason, or the reason only, please contact your account representative for more information.
+Auth Optimization can be configured to receive updated card data and reason, or the reason only, please contact your account representative for more information.

 ### Supported Features